-Hypoglycemia occurs when Diabetics are over controlling their medication or not eating for extended periods of time.
+Hypoglycemia occurs when Diabetics are over-controlling their medication or not eating for extended periods of time.

 Hypoglycaemia is a condition in which blood glucose levels drop too low (generally below 3.5mmol/l).
 Symptoms include irritability, numbness in the arms and hands, sweating, confusion, extreme hunger, shakiness or dizziness.
-It should be treated immediately by eating or drinking a simple sugar such as a glucose sweet, or sugary cold drink, followed by a sandwich or other form of carbohydrate.
+It should be treated immediately by eating or drinking a simple sugar such as a glucose sweets, or sugary cold drink, followed by a sandwich or other form of carbohydrate.
 If left untreated, this condition can become severe and lead to unconsciousness.

 Haemoglobin binds and transports oxygen in red blood cells.
 Depending on how high or low the blood glucose level is, more or less glucose is bound to its haemoglobin during the blood cell’s life span.

 HbA1c is a measure of the per cent of the haemoglobin in the red blood cells that have glucose bound to it, providing an average measurement of the blood glucose levels during the last 2-3 months.
 If HbA1c is monitored at regular intervals, this will provide a good summary of how good your diabetic control has been during that time.

 HbA1c should be checked regularly (every three to six months in all people with diabetes), as elevated HbA1C levels can provide early warning of potential future complications.
 If elevated levels occur, your doctor should recommend treatment measures appropriate to your situation to achieve better control.
 The doctor should then monitor your HbA1C levels more frequently (e.g. monthly) until better control is achieved.